Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ## Deployment

-This web page was developed in Gitpod and pushed to the remote repository, GitHub.
+This web app was developed in Gitpod and pushed to the remote repository, GitHub.
 The live page is hosted on GitHub Pages.

 **Used commands during deployment:**
 * `git add .` - to add the files to the staging area.